 Working with fearful cats can be a challenge because people often confuse their behavior with aggression.
 Does your cat hiss at strangers?
 Dive under the bed when the doorbell rings?
 Attack other pets or humans?
-While a normal dose of caution keeps cats is keeps them out of danger, extreme fear makes cats miserable and disrupts a happy home.
+While a normal dose of caution keeps cats out of danger, extreme fear makes cats miserable and disrupts a happy home.
 Fortunately, there are things you can do to calm your cat's fears, though it will take time and patience.

 Create a Relaxed Environment

 Cats are observers and very cautious by nature.
 They take their time getting to know everything and everyone before they are comfortable enough to explore and socialize.
-With a timid or fearful cat, it's best to let them work this out on their own, but there are ways you can encourage it.
+With timid or fearful cats, it's best to let them work this out on their own, but there are ways you can encourage it.

 Provide your cat with high perches and calm places where they feel safe and can get away when needed.
 Make it inviting with things like catnip or feline pheromone spray and diffusers, which do wonders for calming down cats.

 It's tempting to be very cautious around fearful cats but that's not the best approach.
 You want your cat to get used to your home as it normally is, so walking on eggshells because you don't want to upset kitty is not going to work.
 Act normal, but try to keep the home as calm as possible.
-Don't lose your temper around your cat or yell at them and do your best to avoid startling noises.
+Don't lose your temper around your cat or yell at it, and do your best to avoid startling noises.
 A relaxed environment is one that both you and the cat can benefit from.

 If you have multiple cats in your home, keep in mind that fearful cats can also be targeted by other cats.
 Felines that act like a victim may as well wear a “kick me” sign.
 The other cats obligingly turn the shrinking violet kitty into a punching bag.
 If a scared cat can’t get away from a perceived threat, it will use aggression to defend itself.